pramod-shenkar/retail-scaler/operator/NOTES.md

 config/crd
 |- kustomization.yanl -- this include path of actual crd.yaml  [but we havent crd.yaml yet. we will create it in next steps]

+- update org_types.go as per need for crd object
+- run following command
+    - task generate :  update zz_generated.deepcopy.go     as per we updated code in org_types.go
+    - task manifests : create crd file in config/crd/bases as per we updated code in org_types.go update config/rbac/role.yaml why? controller need to create crds & update status so we need to add API & permission for such ACTION